itzmeanjan/blake3/README.md

 ## Motivation

 In recent times I've been exploring data parallel programming domain using SYCL, which is a heterogeneous accelerator programming API.
 Few weeks back I completed writing Zk-STARK friendly [Rescue Prime Hash using SYCL](https://github.com/itzmeanjan/ff-gpu/), then I decided to take a look at BLAKE3, because blake3's algorithmic construction naturally lends itself for heavy parallelization.
-Compared to Rescue Prime Hash, BLAKE3 should be able to much better harness accelerator's compute capability when input size is large ( say >= 1MB ).
+Compared to Rescue Prime Hash, BLAKE3 should be able to much better harness accelerator's compute capability when input size is relatively large ( say >= 1MB ).

 SYCL -backed Rescue Prime implementation shines when there are lots of (short) indepedent inputs and multiple Rescue Prime Hashes can be executed independently on each of them, because Rescue Prime can be vectorized but doesn't provide with good scope of parallelism.